onyxframework/blog/content/posts/creating-json-apis-with-onyx-part-1.md

 ---

-:bulb: Haven't heard of Crystal yet or not sure whether to use it?
+💡 Haven't heard of Crystal yet or not sure whether to use it?
 You should check the recent [Why Crystal](/posts/why-crystal/) blogpost then.

-:bulb: If you stuck, then ask your question in the [Gitter room](https://gitter.im/onyxframework) or on [Twitter](https://twitter.com/onyxframework)!
+💡 If you stuck, then ask your question in the [Gitter room](https://gitter.im/onyxframework) or on [Twitter](https://twitter.com/onyxframework)!

 ---